Skip to content

 Types of Stigma

-Public Self Institutional
+Public Self Structural

 Stereotypes & Prejudices People with mental illness are dangerous, incompetent, to blame for their disorder, unpredictable I am dangerous, incompetent, to blame Stereotypes are embodied in laws and other institutions

-Source: Adapted from Corrigan, et al.
+Source: Adapted from Corrigan, et al., 2014.

 Media representations of people with mental illness can influence perceptions and stigma, and they have often been negative, inaccurate or violent representations.
-A study published in April 2020 looked at a recent example, the popular film Joker (2019), which portrays the lead character as a person with mental illness who becomes extremely violent.
+A study published by Scarf, et. al. in 2020 looked at a recent example, the popular film Joker (2019), which portrays the lead character as a person with mental illness who becomes extremely violent.
 The study found that viewing the film "was associated with higher levels of prejudice toward those with mental illness."
 Additionally, the authors suggest, "Joker may exacerbate self-stigma for those with a mental illness, leading to delays in help seeking."

 The stigma of mental illness is universal.
-A 2016 study on stigma concluded "there is no country, society or culture where people with mental illness have the same societal value as people without mental illness."
+A 2016 report on stigma concluded "there is no country, society or culture where people with mental illness have the same societal value as people without mental illness."

 Harmful Effects of Stigma and Discrimination